agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 times.
 In some cases the network may even act like a malicious adversary (though we will not consider this scenario in this document).
-Imperfections in communications represent obstructions to perfect system consistency, which in turn makes it challenging to enforce safety requirements.
+Imperfections in communications represent obstructions to system consistency and make it challenging to enforce safety requirements.

+We shall now make this discussion more precise by introducing formal definitions.

 ## System model